Daily Operations

 Meeting Location Flexibility

 "The secret of getting ahead is getting started.
-The secret of getting started is breaking your
+The secret of getting started

-complex overwhelming tasks into small manageable tasks, and starting on the first one."
+and starting on the first one."